srihari4mbatech/IGT_assignment/README.md

 5. Create a model to predict flight delays
 6. How well does weather predict plane delays?

-Answers to 1,2,3 are available on the jupyter:
+Answers to 1,2,3 are available on the jupyter: IGT_Data_Analysis-Updated.ipynb </br>

 Answers to 5 and 6 questions are available on the jupyter notebook: